laam-egg/PE-Scanning-Engines/docs/engines/KicomAV.md

 python k2.py
 ```

-Update malware signatures (though you should not do this,
+Update malware signatures (though you **should not** do this,
 since the authors' update database contains update packages
 for Python 2 only!
+Upon installation, all the signatures have
+been built for you.
+So no need to run the update; however,
-Try it yourself if you want to - update
+if you manage to update and then scan any PE file without
-then scan, if there's no error then you can share your
-experience with me!):
+errors, please share your method!):

 ```sh
 python k2.py --update